Louisiana vs. Old Dominion odds, prediction, time: 2026 college basketball picks for Feb. 16 from proven model

 The Louisiana Ragin' Cajuns take on the Old Dominion Monarchs in Sun Belt Conference play on Monday.
 Louisiana is coming off a 69-65 loss to Coastal Carolina on Thursday, while Old Dominion defeated Georgia State 78-55 on Saturday.
 The Ragin' Cajuns (9-17, 6-7 Sun Belt), who are 10th in the conference, are 3-10 on the road this season.
 The Monarchs (9-18, 5-9 Sun Belt), who are 13th in the league, are 3-8 on their home court.

 Tipoff from Chartway Arena in Norfolk, Va., is set for 5 p.m.
 ET.
-Old Dominion leads the all-time series 3-1, earning a 71-60 win on Jan.
-9, 2025, in their last meeting.
-Old Dominion is a 6.5-point favorite in the latest Louisiana vs. Old Dominion odds from DraftKings Sportsbook, while the over/under for total points scored is 135.5.
+Old Dominion is a 5.5-point favorite in the latest Louisiana vs. Old Dominion odds from DraftKings Sportsbook, while the over/under for total points scored is 135.5.
 Before making any Louisiana vs. Old Dominion picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: